Ky. high school students put on performance to raise awareness for opioid epidemic - NewsBreak

 Kentucky home destroyed when wildfire gets out of control

 PULASKI COUNTY, Ky.
-(WKYT) - A home was destroyed when a wildfire got out of control in Pulaski County over the weekend.
+(WYMT) - A home was destroyed when a wildfire got out of control in Pulaski County during the weekend.
 It happened Saturday on Old Waitsboro Road in Bronston community on the banks of Lake Cumberland.
 Firefighters from six departments were called.
 No one was home when the...

 Woman wanted on murder indictment warrant

 LAUREL COUNTY, Ky.
-(WKYT) - A woman is wanted on a murder charge in southern Kentucky.
-The Laurel County Sheriff’s Office is looking for 39-year-old Danielle Kelly.
+(WYMT) - A woman is wanted on a murder charge in Southern Kentucky.
+The Laurel County Sheriff’s Office is looking Danielle Kelly, 39.
 A grand jury recently indicted her on a charge of murder and three counts of first-degree assault.
-The sheriff’s office says Kelly...
+Deputies say Kelly was driving an...

 Comments / 0